Blaine Robison, M.A.

 An important aspect of prayer is asking in Yeshua's name.
 When Yeshua first sent out the Twelve to proclaim the good news "he gave them authority over unclean spirits" (Mark 6:7).
 The narrative doesn't describe how they used that authority.
 On the other hand when Luke recounts the mission of the seventy, they reported "Lord, even the demons are subject to us in Your name" (Luke 10:17).
 The disciples probably left out this important element in their deliverance efforts.
 Later Yeshua would remind his disciples at the Last Supper, "Whatever you ask in My name, that will I do" (John 14:13).
 After Pentecost the apostles were successful in healings and deliverances by invoking the name of Yeshua (Acts 3:6; 4:10; 16:18).

 The KJV adds the phrase "and fasting," which is not found in the earliest important manuscripts (especially Sinaiticus and Vaticanus).
 It is very likely that the emphasis in patristic Christianity on the necessity of fasting led to adding the words to this text (Metzger).
 Modern Bible versions do not include the phrase.
 Nevertheless, fasting was a common practice in Bible times and engaged in for a variety of reasons.
-(See my article Fasting in the Bible.)
+(See my article Fasting and Prayer.)
 Only rarely is fasting mentioned for healing: David fasted for healing of his baby conceived by Bathsheba (2Sam 12:16), but the baby died.
 He fasted on another occasion to seek healing for unnamed adversaries, but he lamented "my prayer kept returning to my bosom" (Ps 35:13).